Mapping of Tables and TreeTables

 Icon:TableCellHeaderIcon(Optional) Represents an Icon of a table header cell.

-Additionally to the following example you will find a detailed instruction for mapping a table in Mapping of complex components like data-tables.
+In addition to the following example you will find a detailed instruction for mapping a table in Mapping of complex components like data tables.

 Example: